 The DIFC Wills and Probate Registry Rules (the ‘Rules’) allow eligible individuals the option to register different types of Will depending on the assets that they wish to cover, and whether they wish to encompass guardianship arrangements.

-There are currently five types of ‘DIFC Will’ that can be registered, referred to as the ‘Guardianship Will’, ‘Property Will’, ‘Free Zone Company Will’, ‘Financial Assets Will’ and the ‘Full Will’, the key features of which are summarised below.
+There are currently five types of ‘DIFC Will’ that can be registered, referred to as the ‘Guardianship Will’, ‘Property Will’, ‘Business Owners Will’, ‘Financial Assets Will’ and the ‘Full Will’, the key features of which are summarised below.

 You should carefully review your situation and satisfy yourself that the type of DIFC Will you have chosen encompasses all of your needs.
 You should then decide whether to draft your DIFC Will yourself or otherwise engage the services of a lawyer.
 As your DIFC Will represents an extremely valuable and important legal document you are strongly advised to consider taking legal advice in its preparation.
 The Wills Service maintains a Register of Will Draftsmen containing a list of qualified legal representatives who are approved to prepare DIFC Wills for registration at the Registry.
 Once your DIFC Will is drafted you should book an appointment with the Wills Service to attend in person or via the Virtual Registry.
 During your appointment, a Compliance Officer at the Wills Service will carry out a number of pre-registration checks to ensure that your Will can be registered at the Registry and will act as the second witness to your Will.
 For more information on the registration process click here.